PjHurtig/camping-pack-list/assets/TESTING.md

 ---

-All default items have the same functionality as the user added ones.
+All default items have the same functionality as the user-added ones.

 Edit:

 ![edit](https://i.ibb.co/M6wZ8Br/chrome-Yucv-Qafq-Kp.png)